Chart Color Schemes

 Residential development activity is lower than average in Park Avenue according to AreaSearch's national comparison of local real estate markets

-Park Avenue has seen limited development activity, averaging two approvals per year over five years (11 approvals total).
+Park Avenue has seen limited development activity over the past five years, with an average of 2 approvals per year totalling 11.
 This low level of development is typical in rural areas where housing needs are modest and construction activity is restricted by local demand and infrastructure capacity.
-The small sample size means individual projects can significantly influence annual growth statistics.
+It's important to note that with such low approval numbers, yearly growth figures can vary significantly based on individual projects.

 Frequently Asked Questions - Development